Ruthuvikas/chat-server-golang/README.md

 - Private messaging between users
 - User registration and authentication
 - Reply to the last private message sender with `/reply <message>`
-- List all connected users with `/users` (displayed in grey)
+- List all connected users with `/users`
 - Exit chat gracefully with `/exit`
 - Get help with all commands using `/help`
-- Colored messages:
-  - Blue for chat messages
-  - Yellow for join/leave notifications
-  - Red for error messages
-  - Green for success messages
-  - Cyan for welcome messages
+- Color-coded messages for better readability
 - TCP-based communication
 - Concurrent client handling
 - Simple and efficient architecture